 STRASBOURG, France--(BUSINESS WIRE)--

-- The next generation oncolytic virus demonstrated its ability to induce complete response in the primary tumor and immune-mediated regression of distant metastases;
+TG6002 has been shown to induce both response in the primary tumor and an immune-mediated regression of distant metastases (immunogenic cell death) in preclinical experiments.

 Follow us on Twitter: @TransgeneSA